 Paying for the death, funeral or burial expenses of a dependant

-It’s important to note that you can’t use early release super funds to pay for any venue hire or catering associated with the death.
+There are restrictions though.
+You can’t use early release super funds to pay for venue hire or catering associated with the death.

-Note: It’s important to understand that super funds released early can only be used to pay any of these expenses if they are unpaid.
+Note: Super funds released early can only be used to pay any of these expenses if they are unpaid.
 They can’t be used to reimburse you after you’ve already paid the expenses, even if you’ve borrowed from family members or friends to pay them.